macebake/emojify_rspec_formatter/README.md

 --format EmojifyRspecFormatter
 ```

+NOTE!
+This does not *yet* play nice with --fd (format documentation).
+To use EmojifyRspecFormatter, remove --format documentation from your .rspec file, and from your spec_helper file if applicable.
+Otherwise, your output will be a bit wonky :(

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/emojify-rspec_formatter.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.